-While I’m sure we would all love it if acne truly were just for teenagers going through puberty, unfortunately, that’s just not the case.
+While I’m sure we would all love it if acne truly were just for kids and teenagers going through puberty, unfortunately, that’s just not the case.

 While teens can definitely struggle with this type of acne, adults, young and old, can as well.

 Like we mentioned before, hidden pimples are oftentimes associated with hormonal changes, and young teens to adult women know all about that world.

 Most people DO experience more breakouts in their younger years due to extra oily skin.

 That being said, it is important to realize that battling blind pimples won’t necessarily go away once you surpass those lovely puberty years.